Meet the team

 Lauren Wray, Manager

-Lauren manages the day-to-day operations of the Institute including coordinating budgets, overseeing governance structures, implementing appropriate systems and processes, developing partnerships across and beyond the University, and managing reporting.
+As manager of the Horizons Institute, Lauren manages the day-to-day operations, including coordinating budgets, overseeing governance structures, implementing appropriate systems and processes, developing partnerships across and beyond the University, and managing reporting.

 Previously Project Officer at Changing the Story (CTS), she also led on the recruitment, co-design, and coordination of the CTS Youth Research Board, a group of 11 young international researchers and leaders.
 Lauren has also worked on Praxis, working with partners including the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the Department for Digital, Culture, Media & Sport (DCMS).